 This tutorial walk you through installing Kali Linux Tools using Katoolin in Ubuntu.
 For those who don't know, Katoolin is a Python script which is used to install all Kali Linux tools at once or manually one by one.
 Kali Linux has more than 300 penetration testing tools.
-Instead of installing tools, you can have only selective tools of your choice in your Linux box.
-If you only wanted to try the Kali Linux tools on Ubuntu or any other DEB based systems, you should give Katoolin a try.
-It will add Kali Linux repositories in your Ubuntu system, so that you can either install all pentesting tools automatically or only what is necessary.
-Katoolin is completely free and is officially tested on Debian based systems.
+Instead of installing all tools, you can install only selective tools of your choice in your Linux box using Katoolin.
+If you ever wanted to try the Kali Linux tools on Ubuntu or any other DEB based systems, you should give Katoolin a try.
+It will add Kali Linux repositories in your Ubuntu system, so that you can either install all pentesting tools at once or install only what is necessary.
+Katoolin is completely free, open source and is officially tested on Debian based systems.

 I have tested Katoolin in Ubuntu 18.04 LTS server edition.
 However, It should work on other Ubuntu versions and derivatives.

 Make sure you have installed the following prerequisites in your Ubuntu system.

 - Python 2.7.